sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Add line-item

-Now the transactionLineItems function can be updated to also provide the cleaning fee line item in case the listing has a cleaning fee configured.
+Now the transactionLineItems function can be updated to also provide the cleaning fee line item when the listing has a cleaning fee.

-In this example, we decided that the provider commission is calculated from the total of booking and cleaning fees.
-That's why we need to add the _cleaningFee_ item also to _calculateTotalFromLineItems(...)_ function on providerCommission line item.
-If we don't add the cleaning fee there the provider commission is calculated only based on the booking fee.
+In this example, the provider commission is calculated from the total of booking and cleaning fees.
+That's why we need to add the _cleaningFee_ item also to _calculateTotalFromLineItems(...)_ function in the _providerCommission_ line item.
+If we don't add the cleaning fee, the provider commission calculation is only based on the booking fee.

-Remember also to add cleaning fee to _lineItems_ array which is returned in the end of the function.
+Also remember to add the cleaning fee to the _lineItems_ array that is returned in the end of the function.

 ```diff
 exports.transactionLineItems = (listing, orderData) => {